 Due to the recent legislation, it is now required that all maintenance reported by tenants is reported in writing.
-Therefore, you can either email or you can use our quick and easy Fixflo online reporting system!
+Therefore, you can either email or you can use our quick and easy Fixflo App!
 It's definitely the way forward, and much easier than writing a long email!
 Visit our Maintenance page.

 Contact the office immediately.
 If the office is closed, you'll still be able to reach us via our online reporting system, or via our out of hours maintenance line.
 Just call our usual office number to get through to our on call staff.
 Please note, if we don't answer, leave us a message including your name, mobile number and the issue you are experiencing and we will call you back.